denni5lin/react-recipe-search/README.md

 # Recipe Search

 Initial design and idea for project BPJ.
 Since we don't have any local data saved, we are currently using API from [Food2Fork](https://www.food2fork.com/about/api) to get recommended recipes.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Additioal Dependencies

-* Bootstrap 4
+- Bootstrap 4
-* React Router
+- React-router-dom

 ## Available Scripts